 Here’s what will be hot in 2018, and how you can adapt these trends for your business.

-From DNA-sourced skincare to personalised shampoo, bespoke beauty products are exploding in popularity.
-Bespoke products give customers a personalised, elevated experience and provide more effective results.
+From DNA-sourced skincare to personalized shampoo, bespoke beauty products are exploding in popularity and have become a notable beauty trend.
+Bespoke products give customers a personalized, elevated experience, and provide more effective results.

-You can adapt a bespoke approach by including customised products in your own space — if you own a salon, consider selling customisable hair products — or have a specialist that can help customers select products specific to their needs such as colour-preserving conditioners which match the colour that was especially mixed for their highlights.
+You can adapt a bespoke approach by including customized products in your own space — if you own a salon, consider selling customizable hair products — or have a specialist that can help customers select products specific to their needs.

 Clean beauty continues to dominate

-It’s not just bettering their packaging efforts like Pure Nuff Stuff, brands will have to answer an ever-growing demand for clean beauty.
-Just as the organic health food trend continues to grow, consumers are now more inclined towards clean, healthful beauty products as well.
+As the organic health food trend continues to grow, consumers have shown interest in clean, healthful beauty products as well.
 From skincare products like charcoal face masks to makeup, brands are creating their own clean takes on products, while new product lines are becoming popular as well.